Hopf monoids of ordered simplicial complexes: Introduction

 Accordingly, we next study Hopf monoid structures on species of more general ordered polyhedra than matroid base polytopes.
 (Here ``ordered polyhedron'' means ``polyhedron whose ambient space is equipped with a linear order on its coordinates.'')
+We first replace $\GP$ with $\GP^+$, the Hopf monoid of extended (i.e., possibly unbounded) generalized permutohedra; see \cite[\S1.4.5]{AA}.
 We do not wish to drop~(M3) which is fundamental to the structure of matroid polytopes.
-In fact, $\GP_+$ cannot be extended to any larger Hopf monoid of polyhedra with the same product and coproduct ~\cite[Theorem 6.1]{AA}, so we really are restricted to subspecies of $\bL^*\x\GP_+$; that is, whose basis elements are tensors $w\otimes\pp$, where $\pp$ is an (extended) generalized permutohedron in $\Rr^I$ and $w$ is a linear order on~$I$.
+In fact, $\GP^+$ cannot be extended to any larger Hopf monoid of polyhedra with the same product and coproduct~\cite[Thm.
+1.5.1]{AA}, so we really are restricted to subspecies of $\bL^*\x\GP^+$; that is, whose basis elements are tensors $w\otimes\pp$, where $\pp$ is an (extended) generalized permutohedron in $\Rr^I$ and $w$ is a linear order on~$I$.
 On the other hand, it is possible to drop one or both of conditions~(M1) and~(M2) to get interesting Hopf monoids of ordered polyhedra that generalize matroid polytopes.

-\begin{lettertheorem} (Theorem~\ref{omatplus-hclass} + Theorem~\ref{thm:ogp-plus}) The following relaxations of the conditions (M1) and (M2), while retaining (M2), produce Hopf monoids: \begin{enumerate} \item Retaining (M2) but dropping (M1) yields the species $\OIGP_+\subseteq\bL^*\x\GP_+$, of \emph{ordered 0/1 extended generalized permutohedra}.
-The map sending a polyhedron to its indicator complex gives rise to a Hopf morphism $\tilde\Upsilon:\OIGP_+\to\UHopf$.
-The image is a Hopf monoid $\OMat_+$ that arises from a Hopf class $\omat_+$ of complexes that we call \emph{unbounded matroids}. \item Retaining (M1) but dropping (M2) yields the Hopf monoid $\OGP$ of \emph{ordered generalized permutohedra}, which is just the Hadamard product $\bL^*\x\GP$. \item Dropping both (M1) and (M2) yields the Hopf monoid $\OGP_+$ spanned by pairs $w\otimes\pp$ such that $\pp$ is bounded in the direction defined by~$w$. \end{enumerate} \end{lettertheorem}
+\begin{theorem} (Theorem~\ref{omatplus-hclass} + Theorem~\ref{thm:ogp-plus}) The following relaxations of the conditions (M1) and (M2), while retaining (M3), produce Hopf monoids: \begin{enumerate} \item Retaining (M2) but dropping (M1) yields the species $\OIGP^+\subseteq\bL^*\x\GP^+$, of \emph{ordered 0/1 extended generalized permutohedra}.
+The map sending a polyhedron to its indicator complex gives rise to a Hopf morphism $\tilde\Upsilon:\OIGP^+\to\UHopf$.
+The image is a Hopf monoid $\OMat^+$ that arises from a Hopf class $\omat^+$ of complexes that we call \emph{unbounded matroids}. \item Retaining (M1) but dropping (M2) yields the Hopf monoid $\OGP$ of \emph{ordered generalized permutohedra}, which is just the Hadamard product $\bL^*\x\GP$. \item Dropping both (M1) and (M2) yields the Hopf monoid $\bL^*\x\GP^+$, which contains the submonoid $\OGP^+\subset\bL^*\x\GP^+$ spanned by pairs $w\otimes\pp$ such that $\pp$ is bounded in the direction defined by~$w$. \end{enumerate} \end{theorem}

-Two different 0/1 polyhedra can have the same indicator complex (Example \ref{same-vc}).
-This implies that the map $\tilde\Upsilon:\OIGP_+\to\UHopf$ mentioned above has a nontrivial kernel, which remains mysterious.
+Two different 0/1 polyhedra can have the same indicator complex.
+This implies that the map $\tilde\Upsilon:\OIGP^+\to\UHopf$ mentioned above has a nontrivial kernel.